Click to zoom …

 Kermeter Natural Adventure is set in the heart of Eifel National Park.
 There is over five kilometres of accessible tracks to explore in this part of the Park.
 A local bus service is available from Heimbach to Kermeter.
 The buses are all wheelchair accessible The walk starts at car park Kermeter (Disabled parking bays are available).
 Here you will find accessible toilets and facilities.

 The Hirschley is the viewing area which has breath taking views over Lake Rursee.
 It is a 2.7km uphill climb to the top of Hirschley, which can be quite challenging for those in a manual wheelchair.
 There are plenty of seats along the way to rest weary legs and to stop to admire the views.
 Also from the carpark is the start of the Wilder Weg Trail.
-This 1.5km wheelchair friendly walk has been designed to be inclusive for all.
-The walk starts on a wooden walkway which is ideal for any type of wheelchair.

 Read more ...